WWE News: WWE Reportedly Offers To Buy Reputable Japanese Company, New NXT Brand Could Be In The Works

 — KAIRI SANE⚓️ (@KairiSaneWWE) October 17, 2019

-As documented by the Sportskeeda back in July, Meltzer reported that WWE reportedly held talks with Dragon Gate and STARDOM as well.
+As documented by Sportskeeda back in July, Meltzer reported that WWE reportedly held talks with Dragon Gate and STARDOM as well.
 Unfortunately for WWE, however, they won’t be able to acquire the latter company as it’s been taken over by another conglomerate.

-Last night, Fightful‘s Sean Ross Sapp took to Twitter to announce that New Japan Pro Wrestling’s parent company, Bushiroad has acquired STARDOM.
+Last night, Fightful‘s Sean Ross Sapp took to Twitter to announce that New Japan Pro Wrestling’s parent company, Bushiroad, has acquired STARDOM.
 Whether or not they purchased the company to prevent WWE from gaining a strong foothold in Japanese wrestling remains a mystery at the time of this writing.

 Earlier this year, The Inquisitr reported that WWE has also been planning to launch a NXT brand in Canada.
 The report also claims that former superstar Santino Marella will be involved somehow, though details pertaining to his role remain unconfirmed.

-While most wrestling fans will attest that the quality of action across the current NXT brands is the best in WWE, the company’s attempts to expand into more foreign territories can be interpreted as an effort to monopolize the industry.
+While most wrestling fans will attest that the quality of action across the current NXT brands is the best in WWE, the company’s attempts to expand into more foreign territories could be interpreted as an effort to monopolize the industry.

 Delivered To Your INBOX